 Pilot and Exploratory Studies Core (PESC).
-This Core, led by Robert Clark, MD, seeks to draw investigators into aging research relevant to the theme of the San Antonio OAIC and to promote early stage research that will set the stage for the development of both larger definitive studies and successful grant applications to continue the research project.
+This Core, led by Robert Clark, MD and Balakuntalam S. Kasinath, MD, seeks to draw investigators into aging research relevant to the theme of the San Antonio OAIC and to promote early stage research that will set the stage for the development of both larger definitive studies and successful grant applications to continue the research project.
 To advance these goals the core leadership seeks the creation of novel aging research, and manages the application, review, selection, monitoring, and subsequent tracking of pilot proposals.

 The PESC program addresses a critical area within the overall goals of the San Antonio OAIC – the development, testing, and validation of interventions proposed to enhance healthy aging and prevent or slow the progression of aging-associated processes and diseases, using both marmoset models and clinical studies.
 This overall goal capitalizes on rapidly accumulating data regarding the effects of pharmacologic and non-pharmacologic (e.g. stem cells, gene therapy) interventions on healthspan and lifespan in model organisms.
 The PESC, and the overall San Antonio OAIC, will move these advances toward clinical use to improve the health, quality of life, and independence of older Americans.